ibm-cloud-docs/cloud-infrastructure/p-p-migration-bare-metal.md

 If the source and target server do not have direct communication, then consider using pass-through with the RMM server.
 The RMM server acts as a proxy, and migration flows through the RMM server.
 For more information, search for pass-through in the [RMM user guide](https://www.rackwareinc.com/rackware-rmm-users-guide-for-ibm-cloud){: external}.
 The pass-through migration time increases.
 {: note}

-To create an {{site.data.keyword.tg_full_notm}} and establish connection between classic and VPC, review the following information:
+To create an {{site.data.keyword.tg_full_notm}} and establish a connection between classic and VPC, review the following information:

 - [Planning for {{site.data.keyword.tg_full_notm}}](/docs/transit-gateway?topic=transit-gateway-helpful-tips)